Stuffed Acorn Squash with Sausage and Apples – with video

 How to Make this a Vegetarian Stuffed Acorn Squash

 While I love the sausage in this recipe, you could use a vegetarian meat substitute, add chopped mushrooms instead, or add a little more cheese.
 All of those would be delicious options!
 It would also be good with some pecans or walnuts added in!
+Leave the cheese and the sausage out for a vegan option.

 How to Make this stuffed Acorn Squash Paleo